khrona/awesomium-net-wiki/general-use/using-the-webview.md

 **See [this article](using-data-sources.html) for an introduction to `DataSource` and the available, predefined `DataSource` classes that come with Awesomium.NET.

-### Asynchronous API

-Awesomium adopts a similar multi-process architecture to Chrome.
-Each `IWebView` instance is actually isolated and rendered in a separate process.

-Most method calls are sent via a piped message to the child-process and may not complete immediately.
-To be notified of different events, read the **Handling Events** section in **[Introduction to Web-Views](introduction-to-web-views.html)**.

-You should take extra care with the few methods that are actually synchronous.
-You can use [`IWebView.GetLastError`](http://www.awesomium.com/docs/1_7_rc2/sharp_api/?tc=af0c71ab-8ed3-2244-bbbf-fb45376e6ce2) to check if there was an error dispatching a synchronous method call.
-For example, [`IWebView.ExecuteJavascriptWithResult`](http://www.awesomium.com/docs/1_7_rc2/sharp_api/?tc=22724015-123d-2bc3-cab8-c82c6975a0fe) are sent synchronously because it must return a value:

-{% highlight csharp %}
-// Execute some Javascript that returns a result.
-JSValue result = webView.ExecuteJavascriptWithResult( scriptString );

-// Check for any errors
-if ( webView.GetLastError() != Error.None )
-    System.Diagnostics.Debug.Print( "There was an error calling this synchronous method" );
-{% endhighlight %}

-### Displaying the `WebView`
+### Displaying the WebView

 How a `WebView` component is displayed, depends on its [type]().

 Offscreen `WebView` components can be displayed to Windows Forms and WPF using any of the predefined `ISurface` classes available with Awesomium.NET.
 For more advanced scenarios or for displaying a `WebView` in technologies where Awesomium.NET does not already provide a web-view component, you can create a custom `ISurface` implementation.

 Windowed `WebView` components, render directly to a platform window (`HWND`, `NSView`, etc.) and capture all input themselves.
 In certain technologies, resizing is also handled automatically.

 For more details, read: